letizhamiguel-cyber/ECE-2112-PA-1/README.md

 Thank you for reading!

-To see the main python program for PA 1, click this link: https://github.com/letizhamiguel-cyber/ECE-2112-PA-1/blob/main/PA1.ipynb, download then run all cells.
+To see the full python program for PA 1, click this link: https://github.com/letizhamiguel-cyber/ECE-2112-PA-1/blob/main/PA1.ipynb, download then run all cells.

 # README file History: